 Ductal lavage is a screening tool used in women at high risk of breast cancer.
 During ductal lavage, cells are collected from the milk ducts of the breast for analysis.
 The procedure is used to identify precancerous cells, called atypical cells.
 Ductal lavage currently is performed only on women who have multiple breast cancer risk factors to try to detect breast cancer before it starts.

 Ductal lavage works on the premise that most breast cancers (about 95%) develop in cells that line the milk ducts of the breast.
 Cancer usually begins in one duct and may be confined to that duct if caught early.
 Early diagnosis makes treatment more effective and increases survival.

 By the time breast cancer is detected, however, it often has progressed beyond a single duct.
-Experts estimate that it takes eight to 10 years for cancer to grow from one cell to a mass large enough to be detected on a mammogram -- a size of one cm that contains about one billion cells.
+Experts estimate that it takes eight to 10 years for cancer to grow from one cell to a mass large enough to be detected on a mammogram -- a size of one cm that contains about one million cells.

-Doctors hope that performing ductal lavage as a screening tool in women at high risk for breast cancer may catch the disease early when it is most treatable.
+Doctors hope that performing ductal lavage as a screening tool in women at high risk for breast cancer may help catch the disease early when it is most treatable.

 How Does Ductal Lavage Work?